CalDymos/M1S-VSCode/README.md

   It is best to create a new folder '.vscode' in the respective workspace (folder) and set the settings in<br>
   this folder via the 'settings.json' file so that they are only valid for this workspace

+  **If the error message "Unexpected error, quitting" appears, <br>the file 'vscce.exe' must be executed once with administrator rights so that the COM interfaces are registered correctly.**

 #### Compile script
 - Right-click in the code window and select the context menu entry 'compile Script'.<br>
   The settings 'Mach3Dir', 'UseScreenSet' and 'OutputFolder' must be set correctly.<br>
   It is best to create a new folder '.vscode' in the respective workspace (folder) and set the settings in<br>
   this folder via the 'settings.json' file so that they are only valid for this workspace

+  **If the error message "Unexpected error, quitting" appears, <br>the file 'vscce.exe' must be executed once with administrator rights so that the COM interfaces are registered correctly.**

 ## Contribute
 You can support this project through PR with your changes or simply add an issue with your idea/bug.
 - Complete Language Source Documentation